10 Best HVAC Companies in Lawrence, KS

 Get Quote in Writing

 Always get HVAC bids in writing before work begins.
-A detailed quote covers costs for both labor and materials.
-Confirm that you understand all terms before signing the contract.
+A thorough quote covers costs for both labor and materials.
+Make sure that you agree to all terms before signing the contract.

 Frequently Asked Questions About HVAC in Lawrence, KS

-Generally, your HVAC system should be inspected twice a year.
-After an inspection, your technician will tell you what services are needed.
-You should also have your system inspected and serviced if you notice any new issues, like strange noises, leaks, or unusual smells.
-If you have ductwork in your home, it should be serviced every few years.
+You should have your HVAC system inspected about twice a year.
+At the time of the inspection, your technician will inform you if any services are required.
+You should also have your system inspected if you notice new issues such as leaks, unusual smells, or strange noises.
+If your system has ductwork, it should be inspected every few years.

-You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain your home's temperature.
-During all seasons, keep your thermostat as close to the outside temperature as you can, and try to adjust it only a few degrees at once.
+You can save energy throughout the year by making it easier for your HVAC system to maintain your home's temperature.
+During all seasons, keep your thermostat as close to the outside temperature as possible, and try to adjust it only a few degrees at once.
 You might also consider getting a smart thermostat.

 For a 2,000-square-foot home, you should look for around 2.5 to 5 tons of air conditioning capacity.
 For a house over 1,000 square feet, central air will usually be more effective for cooling than window units.